S1n4rchenemy/CS_61A/notes/cs61a_notes_chapter_2.md

 #### 2.3.6 Trees

-Our ability to use lists as the elements of other lists provides a new means of combination in our programming language &mdash; a *closure property* of a data type.
+Our ability to use lists as the elements of other lists provides a new means of combination in our programming language &mdash; a <u>*closure property*</u> of a data type.
 In general, a method for combining data values has a closure property if the result of combination can itself be combined using the same method.

 Closure is the key to power in any means of combination because it permits us to create hierarchical structures &mdash; structures made up of parts, which themselves made up of parts, and so on.